Aadarshk1/E-commerce-website/README.md

 ## Contributing

 Your contributions are always welcome!
 If you have any suggestions or bug fixes, please submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-Please refer to the [LICENSE](./LICENSE) file for details.